-saxophonist Michael Lington was celebrating Christmas in Barbados when he was blown away by a local band that incorporated traditional and contemporary Christmas songs.
-So being the intuitive artist that the Copenhagen born/L.A. based is, Michael loved the idea of fusing all these different elements together.
-Why not mix his European background with Cuban, Jazz, R&B and Gospel into his his first Christmas album!
-The celebrations begins on the opening number - George Michael's 'Last Christmas' with the help of good friend guitarist Marc Antoine who gives it a foreign twist with it's beautiful arrangement of sax, vibraphone from Philippe Saisse and percussion by Luis Conte.
-Donny Hathaway’s 1970 holiday favourite ‘This Christmas’ features singer Vince Gill and stays true to the original with it’s lush arrangements by keyboardist Greg Phillinganes and Lington, Gill’s guitar and horns by Nick Daley(trombone) and Michael Stever (trumpet).
-As one of the guests on the Dave Koz and Friends Christmas Tour this month Michael had to request Dave’s invigorating sax playing on the Christmas classics 'Winter Wonderland' and 'Let It Snow' for a medley.
-Dave’s soprano sax and Michael’s alto and tenor sax are a match made in heaven.
-Other guests joining the party are guitarists Chris Standing on 'Silver Bells', Adam Hawley on the European traditional 'A Child Is Born in Bethlehem' with a contemporary arrangement by Michael and L.A. based keyboardist Hans Zermuehlen and keyboardist David Garfield (George Benson’s musical director).
-Singer Shelea brings out the best of her Whitney Houston musical inspiration on the 1944 Judy Garland classic from the motion picture 'Meet Me in St. Louis' on 'Have Yourself A Merry Little Christmas’ with Lington’s killer band of Eric Valentine (drums), Alex Al (bass), Greg Phillinganes (keyboards) and even Paul Jackson Jr. guests on guitar for a joyful rendition.
-It took Michal 20 years to figure out what kind of sound he wanted for his first Christmas album and we didn’t mind waiting.
+A year ago, when Michael Lington was celebrating Christmas in Barbados, he was blown away by a local band incorporating traditional and contemporary Christmas songs.
+So being the intuitive artist that this Copenhagen born/L.A. based saxman is, Michael was inspired to fuse these different elements together himself.
+Why not mix influences from his European background with Cuban, Jazz, R&B and Gospel elements when putting together his first Christmas album?
+The celebration begins on the opening number - George Michael's 'Last Christmas', given a foreign twist by guitarist Marc Antoine's beautiful sax arrangement.
+Add in some vibraphone from Philippe Saisse and percussion by Luis Conte.
+Another holiday favourite, ‘This Christmas’, features the beautiful voice of Vince Gill and stays true to Donny Hathaway's original, with its lush arrangement by keyboardist Greg Phillinganes and Lington, that includes Gill’s guitar, Nick Dale's trombone and Michael Stever's trumpet.
+Michael was one of the featured artists on the 2019 Dave Koz and Friends Christmas Tour, so of course Michael has included Dave’s invigorating sax playing on a medley of the Christmas classics, 'Winter Wonderland' and 'Let It Snow'.
+Dave’s soprano and Michael’s alto and tenor sax are a match made in heaven.
+Other guitarists joining the party are Chris Standing on 'Silver Bells' and Adam Hawley on the traditional European carol, 'A Child Is Born in Bethlehem'.
+This is a contemporary arrangement by Michael, collaborating with L.A. based keyboardist, Hans Zermuehlen and the talented David Garfield (George Benson’s musical director).
+Powerful vocalist,Shelea, delivers a Whitney Houston inspired version of 'Have Yourself a Merry Little Christmas' accompanied by Lington’s killer band composed of Eric Valentine (drums), Alex Al (bass), and Greg Phillinganes (keyboards) with a guest appearance from Paul Jackson Jr. It's a joyful rendition of this great classic We've waited 20 years for Michael to figure out what kind of sound he wanted on his first Christmas album and the wait's been well worth it.
 It’s elegant and classy - just the way we like it at this time of year!